MakeSchool/iOS8-Notes/README.md

 #Connect the Detail View Controller

 Next, we want to connect the detail view controller with the list view controller, to complete our app navigation.
 Storyboard allows us to create these connections visually, they are called *segues*.
 We want to switch to the Detail View Controller when one of the cells in our list is tapped.
 Select the table view cell to set up a segue.
 Then select the rightmost tab in the right panel (Connections Inspector).
 In the *Triggered Segues* section you can see two different ways how a cell can trigger a transition to a different view controller, upon selection and upon accessory action.
 We want to transition upon selection, which allows the user to tap anywhere into the cell.
-We can create the segue by draggin the mouse from the dot behind the triggered segue to the target view controller:
+We can create the segue by drag gin the mouse from the dot behind the triggered segue to the target view controller:

 ![image](instructionImages/Segue1.png)